-Step 7 KEEP THE POSITIVE MOMENTUM GOING!
+KEEP THE POSITIVE MOMENTUM GOING!

 Once you have one successful cleanup event under your belt, why stop there?
 Consider organizing regularly scheduled, smaller-scale cleanups throughout the year.
-You can also encourage your volunteers to adopt a local street or park by signing up for the Massachusetts Litter Cleanup Crew at www.keepmassbeautiful.org/LCC.
 You may also want to expand into other areas to further improve the appearance of your community, such as community greening projects and recycling events.